Hospice Care Overview

 Hospital-based hospice.
 Most hospitals have a hospice program to give people with life-limiting illness access to support services and other healthcare providers.
 Some hospitals even have a designated hospice unit.
 Often these units give close medical and emotional support to people who need a lot of symptom management.

 Long-term care facility.
 Many nursing homes and long-term care homes have hospice units with trained staff.
 These units are for people who don't have a caregiver at home.
 Or for people who may need medical services that can't be done at home.

 Assisted living facility.
 Many people live in personal care homes or assisted living apartments.
-When they need end-of-life care, hospice care services can be given in this home setting.
+Hospice care services can be given in this home setting when they need end-of-life care.